Chart Color Schemes

 The level of residential development activity in Casuarina - Wandi was found to be higher than 90% of real estate markets across the country

-Casuarina - Wandi has averaged approximately 354 new dwelling approvals annually over the past five financial years, totalling 1771 homes.
-As of FY26178 approvals have been recorded.
-On average, around 2.3 people per year have moved to the area for each new home constructed between FY21 and FY25, reflecting strong demand that supports property values.
+Casuarina - Wandi has averaged 354 new dwelling approvals annually over the past five financial years, totalling 1771 homes.
+In FY26 to date, 244 approvals have been recorded.
+Over these years, an average of 2.3 people per year moved to the area for each new home constructed, reflecting robust demand that supports property values.
 New homes are being built at an average expected construction cost value of $236000, below the regional average, suggesting more affordable housing options for buyers.

-This financial year has seen $2700000 in commercial approvals, indicating the area's primarily residential nature.
-Compared to Greater Perth, Casuarina - Wandi has 151% more construction activity per person, offering buyers greater choice and reflecting strong developer confidence in the location.
-All new construction since FY21 has been comprised of detached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
+There have been $2700000 in commercial approvals this financial year, demonstrating the area's primarily residential nature.
+Compared to Greater Perth, Casuarina - Wandi has 151% more construction activity per person, offering buyers greater choice and indicating strong developer confidence in the location.
+All new construction so far comprises detached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
 With approximately 31 people per approval, Casuarina - Wandi reflects a developing area.
-According to AreaSearch quarterly estimates, Casuarina - Wandi is projected to add 2491 residents by 2041.
+Future projections estimate an addition of 3408 residents by 2041.

 Frequently Asked Questions - Development